jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Reed, P. J. (2017).
 Lecture comments.
 University of Washington iSchool.

 Reeves, A. R. (2011).
 Creating plans for learning.
 In _Where great teaching begins: Planning for student thinking and learning._ Alexandria, VA: ASCD.

+Reynolds, G. (2009). _Presentation Zen design: Simple design principles and techniques to enhance your presentations._ San Francisco, CA: New Riders.

 Rusznyak, L. & Walton, E. (2011).
 Lesson planning guidelines for student teachers: A scaffold for the development of pedagogical content knowledge. _Education as Change,_ 15(2).